wso2/choreo-samples/sfdc-hot-lead-to-slack/readme.md

-Use template (Salesforce New Hot Lead to Slack Channel Message) to send a Slack notification for Hot lead created in Salesforce.
+# Salesforce New Hot Lead to Slack Channel Message
 ## Use case
 It is important to follow up with `Hot` leads as soon as they are added to increase the efficiency of your sales team.
 For constant communication your organization might use a dedicated Slack Channel for new Salesforce updates.
-Using this template you can send notification to your sales team's Slack Channel whenever a new `Hot` lead is created.
+Using this sample you can send notification to your sales team's Slack Channel whenever a new `Hot` lead is created.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/sfdc_hot_lead_to_slack <newProjectName>`
 * Salesforce Account
 * Slack Account